whitejeric/listify-client/README.md

+# listify

-Client side part of app using React, SpotifyWrapperApi, Recharts
+Client side part of a Spotify web app built using React and the [SpotifyWrapperApi](https://github.com/JMPerez/spotify-web-api-js).